 2. Houdini has initiated a number of cross-sectoral collaborations to speed up the innovation pace crucial to solving the microplastic problem.

 3. Together with GuppyFriend, we are selling a washing bag to help you protect your garments.
-You can buy the washing bags in our stores and soon also online in our webshop.
+You can buy the washing bags in our stores and also in the webshop here.
 Find more information about how you can take care of your clothing.

 4. Houdini’s testing a number of filter-solutions that limit microplastic leakage in the washing process.